pr2database/metapr2-shiny/README.md

 -   **About**: Basic information on the metapr2 database
 -   **Datasets**: List of datasets used.
 -   **Map**: Maps of relative abundance.
-Taxonomic level can be chosen as well as sample types (RNA/DNA, substrate, depth layer…)
+Taxonomic level can be chosen as well as sample types (RNA/DNA, substrate, depth layer…).
+-   **Treemap**: Create treemap graphs for samples and taxon selected
--   **Search**: Search metabarcode similar to your sequence
+-   **Query**: Enter a sequence and search for metabarcode that are similar to your sequence using BLAST like search.

+### Data processing

+-   Total read number per sample has been normalized to 100 with 3 decimals so that the value displayed in the different panels correspond to % of total eukaryotic reads.

 ### Errors